 If the Upland Stamp followed this model, it acts as a long-term source of dedicated funding for the conservation of upland habitat that not only preserves State management authority but encourages states to undertake projects benefiting upland game species.
 The funds require use for acquisition, restoration or conservation of upland bird habitat.
 Protections against the use of funds for any other purpose, including opposition to the taking of game result in the same penalties as included in the Pittman-Robertson Act.
 The allocation methodology is based on landscape-scale habitat needs, population of bird species, or another variable that maximizes the impact of stamp funds.
 The matching component and period in which funds are allowed to be utilized incentivizes states to use the funding to prioritize upland bird projects.

 There is little argument that our landscapes are forever changing as we face the loss of some of our most iconic game bird species with many species experiencing a 40% rate of decline in the last 40 years.
 Loss of habitat is the primary cause, and a solution originating from sportsmen is the best chance we have to save our upland bird heritage.
 Upland hunters have a unique understanding of why upland conservation must be a priority, and we have an opportunity to take responsibility for the wild resources that belong to all of us.
 They have been held in our trust.

-Join us in calling for the creation of the Federal Upland Stamp and be a part of conservation and grassroots history by signing the petition today.
+Join us in calling for the creation of the Federal Upland Stamp and be a part of conservation and grassroots history.

 *Photos by Craig Armstrong